Skip to content

 DON’Ts:

-• Worry a lot bout fat grams, carb grams, and calories.
+• Worry a lot about fat grams, carb grams, and calories.
 The numbers and types of unnatural ingredients, as indicated on the label, are considerably more important.
 Your body can more efficiently and effectively digest and absorb naturally-occurring foods!

 • Buy items with the following ingredients on the label: